bombasticSlacks/Aspirant/Game/Armour.md

 Armour is separated into 4 distinct sections.
 Head, Torso, Arms, Legs.

 ### Materials
 Armour is made of specific [materials](materials) which have 4 distinct attributes: Weakness, Resistance, Structure, Max Skill.
-To function as protection, a piece of armour must be made of at least Martial quality materials even if it is of a Basic design.
-Materials also influences which [Armour-Traits](Armour-Traits) are available for Martial and Exotic armours.
+To function as protection, a piece of armour must be made of at least [Artisan](Materials#Artisan) quality materials even if it is of a Basic design.
+Materials also influences which [Armour-Traits](Armour-Traits) are available for Artisan and Exotic armours.

 #### Max Skill
 affects different locations separately and is the maximum bonus you can have on related skill tests before negatives are applied.